tesera/fetch-radar-awslambda/README.md

 ## Usage

 Thats it!
-The lambda function will now run daily and grab the last 24 URLs.
-It does not yet actually download the images to AWS S3.
+The lambda function will now run daily and grab the last 24 URLs for each radar site for each image type.
+The images will be uploaded to the s3 bucket specified in the `.env` file.